-Each group will give a short (7 minute) presentation of their work during the last day of class.
+Each group will give a short presentation (~7 minute-I'll give the exact timing once I see how many groups there are) of their work during the last day of class.
 Your presentation must include a visual aide (e.g. slides).
 You may either use your own laptop, or, if you want to use my laptop, e-mail me your slides by 10am the day of the presentation